emiliehwolf/100-days-of-code/log.md

 ### Day 2: May 16, 2017, Tuesday, 3:30AM

-**Today's Progress**: Created markdown file to display ggplot2 quick plot examples from my library book, R in 24 Hours.
+**Today's Progress:** Created markdown file to display ggplot2 quick plot examples from my library book, R in 24 Hours.

-**Thoughts**: Not sure if this counts for the next day since I haven't slept yet.
+**Thoughts:** Not sure if this counts for the next day since I haven't slept yet.
 Oh well.
 I think my markdown file looks very nice and can probably be transformed into HTML pretty easily.
 I can't wait to finish the chapter in my book with all the ggplot() examples

 **Link to latest commit:** [ggplot2 examples](https://github.com/emiliehwolf/ggplot2_examples/tree/37d2d3d654454eadb2d3006c43358283c7017823)

+### Day 3: May 17, 2017, Wednesday, 5:00AM

+**Today's Progress:** Finished creating my study guide from chapter 14 of my library book, R in 24 Hours.

+**Thoughts:** Can't stop, won't stop.
+Was surprised to find out pie charts are available in ggplot2.
+Eager to do the Quiz and Activities section for this chapter tomorrow.

+**Link to latest commit:** [ggplot2_examples](https://github.com/emiliehwolf/ggplot2_examples/tree/700b1207cb143addba360e99b5d50b26a580985f)